 At Southern New Hampshire University, we believe cost should never stand in the way of your education.
-Since 2012, we've frozen our already low online tuition rates – while other schools keep raising the cost of tuition annually, SNHU has offered same cost for almost a decade.
+That's why SNHU offer some of the lowest online tuition rates in the nation.

 Remember that the criminal justice program at SNHU also honors your previous law enforcement training.
 If you have completed a basic police, corrections or probation and parole academy training, you may receive up to 12 credits toward your criminal justice degree at SNHU, which would also reduce your out-of-pocket costs.